ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/sme/_index.md

 minutes_to_complete: 20

-who_is_this_for: This is an introductory topic for software developers who want to learn about Scalable Matrix Extension (SME2) to optimize the processing of matrices.
+who_is_this_for: This is an introductory topic for software developers who want to learn about the Scalable Matrix Extension (SME) to optimize the processing of matrices.

 learning_objectives:
     - Understand the SME architecture
-    - Build, run, and debug an SME2 single-precision floating-point matrix multiply example
+    - Build, run, and debug an SME single-precision floating-point matrix multiply example

 prerequisites:
     - A computer with Arm DS installed